 Mash potatoes with milk, butter and salt.
 Do not over stir as they will become gummy.

 Chop and fry two large onions until browned.
 I always salt them as they fry as it seems to bring out the flavor.
-Add friend onions to the mashed potatoes and let cool.
+Add fried onions to the mashed potatoes and let cool.

 My mother and grandmother always made this filling with Farmer's Cheese as it is dryer and has a firmer consistency than cottage cheese.
 Since I have difficulty finding it, I use cottage cheese.

 - 1 lb. cottage cheese (dry curds or farmer's cheese if you can find it)

 - 1 egg yolk